 Ever wonder why when a pitcher throws a curve ball, the ball moves the way it does?
 It's called the Magnus Effect!

 This material science activity allows you and your scientist to learn how strands of molecules called polymers make it possible to stick a skewer through a balloon without bursting it.

 Since being invented in 1963, lava lamps make a unique decorative piece in any room, but making your own lava lamp can be a fun hands-on chemistry experiment for any scientist!

-Make science connections with your child as they act like an archaeologist when designing their own paper plate dinosaur!
+Make science connections with your child as they act as an archaeologist when designing their own paper plate dinosaur!